acorns - from which great oak trees grow

 Why the emphasis on mindfulness

-To be able to study our present moment experience in this way, we require a capacity to bring mindful awareness to the moment.
+To be able to study our present moment experience in this way, we require a capacity to bring mindful awareness to the moment, and to be able to notice what is happening there.

 How does this work?

-Mindfulness can be practised in many ways, and there are many types of activity that can be considered mindful.
+Mindfulness can be practised in many ways, and there are many activities that can be considered mindful.

 What exactly is mindfulness?

-It is a particular state of awareness that can be cultivated and used to enhance awareness and wellbeing.
+It is a particular state of awareness that can be cultivated and over time, used to help with stress, focus, self-regulation and self-awareness.

 Classes